f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/tcpLb.rst

 Exercise 2: Configure Demo Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now that we have an internal TCP load balancer for DynamoDB we need to configure the demo application to use it.
+Now that we have an internal TCP load balancer for MongoDB we need to configure the demo application to use it.

 #.
 Open the demo application in your browser